 When you want a tasty Mexican appetizer, serve shrimp chimichanga!
 These crispy burritos are easy to make, but they’ll wow your guests.

-But in this recipe, I’ve swapped those typical fillings for shrimp.
+In this recipe, I’ve swapped the typical chicken or beef fillings for shrimp.
 I love the saltiness and lightness of the shellfish.

 I also cook these shrimp chimichangas in the oven instead of deep-frying them.
 Baking is a healthier option, and it’s a lot less messy.

 However, you won’t miss all that oil!
-These shrimp chimichangas still have a delicious crunchy tortilla shell.
+These shrimp chimichangas still have a deliciously crunchy tortilla shell.

 How to Make Shrimp Chimichangas